 Welcome to the St Clair County Child Nutrition Program

-Pick up, complete and turn in a 2019-20 Free/Reduced Price Meal Application at your School Registration event, Local School front office, or the District Board office in Ashville.
-Or click here to complete your application on line!
+Or pick up, complete, and turn in a 2020-2021 Free/Reduced Price Meal Application at your School Registration event, Local School front office, or the District Board office in Ashville.

 To find summer feeding sites in your neighborhood,